omarreess/Slango-App/README.md

 # Slango App
-Slango is for English Slangs with its Meaning , Examples & Pronunciation
+Slango is for English Slangs with its Meaning , Examples & Pronunciation.
+Build with Flutter SDK

  <p float="left">